xkunwu/xkunwu.github.io/pages/about/phd-defended.md

 Anyway, it's really one of most memorable days in my life.

 <div class="foot_notes">
-* There really should be a real photo, but I am not sure if the new <a href="https://ec.europa.eu/commission/priorities/justice-and-fundamental-rights/data-protection/2018-reform-eu-data-protection-rules_en">data protection rules</a> allow me to post other people's face without authorization.
+* There should be a real photo, but I am not sure if the new <a href="https://ec.europa.eu/commission/priorities/justice-and-fundamental-rights/data-protection/2018-reform-eu-data-protection-rules_en">data protection rules</a> allow me to post other people's face without authorization.
 </div>